 The questions posed in the projects are more open-ended than standard Tripos questions: there is not always a single 'correct' response, and often the method of investigation is not fully specified.
 This is deliberate.
 Such an approach allows you both to demonstrate your ability to use your own judgement in such matters, and also to produce mathematically intelligent, relevant responses to imprecise questions.
-Particularly with respect to the Additional Projects (2.1 to 2.4), you will also gain credit for posing, and responding to, further questions of your own that are suggested by your initial observations.
+You will also gain credit for posing, and responding to, further questions of your own that are suggested by your initial observations.
 You are allowed and encouraged to use published literature (but it must be referenced, see also §5) to substantiate your arguments, or support your methodology.